opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 <img src="/assets/media/blog-images/2023-04-10-opensource-perf/flame2.png" alt="Flame graph: OpenSearch driver threads"/>{: .img-fluid }

 -   The driver thread (on the right) with the httpclient event loop
--   Applicatives calls to the driver from applicative threads (small stacktraces in the center)
+-   Apache James calls to the OpenSearch driver (small stacktraces in the center)

 Observations on the driver event loop: